 Cote de Brouilly – Located within the Brouilly appellation, this smaller area includes the slopes of Mont Brouilly where a higher altitude, more steep terrain and volcanic soils help the wines achieve intensity and finesse.

 What to Eat with Beaujolais?

 Lighter Beaujolais will go nicely with mild cheeses, grilled chicken, turkey (it’s in fact a frequent sight on Thanksgiving Day) and certain fish dishes.
-More robust bottles will pair well with pork chops stronger cheeses, duck and game.
-One traditional and highly recommendable match is with saucisson, a local type of dry, cured sausage that it’s similar to an Italian Salami or Spanish salchichón.
+More robust bottles will pair well with pork chops, stronger cheeses, duck and game.
+One traditional and highly recommendable match is with saucisson, a local type of dry, cured sausage that is similar to an Italian Salami or Spanish salchichón.

 Unapologetically easy to drink, Beaujolais wines can be complex without being complicated.
 They are the ultimate summer red but are worth loving once the leaves have fallen, they range from smooth and mellow to earthy and generous, and despite sometimes living a bit under the shadow of Burgundy (the region is literally south of it on the map), they have their own personality and offer wine lovers the joy of authenticity, the thrill of discovery and the relief of great value.